 Nichol park & mason dixon greenway

-Nichol Park is open to the public for general use - however, the playground is CLOSED until futher notice.
-In addition, the porta potties are being removed.
+Nichol Park is open to the public for general use - however, the playground will remain CLOSED until futher notice.
+In addition, the porta potties have been removed.
 When they return, they will be placed in a different location to keep all cars in the lot safe with unobstructed views throughout the park.
-We appreciate both your compliance and patience as we work to follow recent CDC guidelines.
+We appreciate your compliance and patience as we work to follow recent CDC guidelines.
 Thank you.

 1505 New London Road Landenberg, PA 19350